Lighting control system: Minimizing energy usage

 Lighting applications represents 19% of the world's energy use and 6% of all greenhouse emissions.
 In the United States, 65 percent of energy consumption is used by commercial and industrial sectors, and 22 percent of this is used for lighting.

-Smart controlling enables households and users to remotely control cooling, heating, lighting and appliances, minimizing unnecessary light and energy use.
+Smart lighting enables households and users to remotely control cooling, heating, lighting and appliances, minimizing unnecessary light and energy use.
 This ability saves energy and provides a level of comfort and convenience.
 From outside the traditional lighting industry, the future success of lighting will require involvement of a number of stakeholders and stakeholder communities.
 The concept of smart lighting also involves utilizing natural light from the sun to reduce the use of man-made lighting, and the simple concept of people turning off lighting when they leave a room.

 Convenience

 A smart lighting system can ensure that dark areas are illuminated when in use.
 The lights actively respond to the activities of the occupants based on sensors and intelligence (logic) that anticipates the lighting needs of an occupant.
+This can enhance comfort, improve safety, reduce manual effort, and improve energy efficiency.